-How can you benefit from grazing?
-These are the benefits:
+How you can benefit from grazing:

 - Peacocks in the field do not eat bread from the feeder.
 They feed on wild foods.